 Campo, California; right next to the Mexico border, you take step one and hear the soft crunch of sand under the sole of your shoe.
-One mile later you pause to take your first sip of water and pull the straps of your backpack just a little tighter.
-It’s mid-morning and the sun is starting to get a little higher.
+One mile later, you pause to take your first sip of water and pull the straps of your backpack just a little tighter.
+It’s mid-morning, and the sun is starting to get a little higher.
 You carry on.
-Only 6 months and 2,649 miles to walk before you reach Canada.
+Only six months and 2,649 miles to walk before you reach Canada.

-The images are a beautiful, insightful and telling account of humanity that grip the soul and spirit of adventure, community, and human expression.
+The images are a beautiful, insightful, and telling account of humanity that grips the soul and spirit of adventure, community, and human expression.
 I caught up with Twerk for an interview as he was passing through the Seattle area on his way to his next adventure.

 [Twerk] The project started organically on trail.
 I was calling it PCT Vogue for a while just because it’s that kind of editorial style.
-I called it Hiker Trash Vogue one day and it just kind of stuck.
+I called it Hiker Trash Vogue one day, and it just stuck.

 Yeah.
-I’ve had people from the AT (Appellation Trail) and the CDT (Central Divide Trail) reach out to me about the project or ask for camera advice, and would get recognized by other on the PCT.
+I’ve had people from the AT (Appalachian Trail), and the CDT (Central Divide Trail) reach out to me about the project or ask for camera advice, and would get recognized by other on the PCT.

-It started as a joke but in the end, it ended up challenging what conventional or commercial beauty standards are.
-Everyone that I would take photos of was probably 6 or 7 days without a shower, dirty… we smell like god knows what.
+It started as a joke, but in the end, it ended up challenging what conventional or commercial beauty standards are.
+Everyone that I would take photos of was probably 6 or 7 days without a shower, dirty, and we smell like god knows what.
 We were just disgusting people, ya know?
-It’s kind of funny… We all looked good just covered in dirt.
+It’s kind of funny.
+We all looked good just covered in dirt.
 Everyone I took photos of were just really beautiful, amazing people.
-It’s kind of interesting when you compare those photos to commercial photos of a bunch of really skinny people, photoshopped heavily… It’s just not real.
+It’s kind of interesting when you compare those photos to commercial photos of a bunch of really skinny people, photoshopped heavily — It’s just not real.
 I want them to look like them still.
 That’s really important.

 Haha!
 Did I answer the question?!

 I think so.
-I’ve done artistic things before with my photography.
-Nude things… dress people in clothes from the thrift store… that kind of thing, but I feel like this is the first time that I feel like I can call myself an artist and not feel like a douchebag.
+I’ve done artistic things before with my photography; Nude things, or dress people in clothes from the thrift store.
+That kind of thing, but I feel like this is the first time that I feel like I can call myself an artist and not feel like a douchebag.
 Ha!

-It was really cool that so many people I photographed said that they thought they looked disgusting or they felt disgusting and seeing their portraits made them feel beautiful.
-I think in the end that just kind of started becoming my goal.
-To take photos of people that they liked.
+It was cool that so many people I photographed said that they thought they looked disgusting or they felt disgusting and seeing their portraits made them feel beautiful.
+I think in the end that just kind of started becoming my goal; To take photos of people that they liked.

 A Canon 7D and a Sigma 30mm f1.4, 3 batteries, memory cards.
 That’s it.

 For me, I would get a lot of my ideas by first getting to know people.
 A lot of people that I photographed are people that I hiked with.
-People that I became really close with.
-A lot of those ideas were organic and happened in the moment.
-Sometimes I would see something and just wait for someone on trail because of certain lighting I’d found or something.
+People that I became close with.
+A lot of those ideas were organic and happened in-the-moment.
+Sometimes I would see something and just wait for someone on the trail because of certain lighting I’d found or something.

 Yeah!
 Someone believing in what you do so much that they are willing to be that vulnerable.
 It’s really cool!

-I decided to book the hotel for one more night and just see how I feel the next day.
-I set up my camera and took a photo of myself to just try to portray how I felt at that moment.
-My thought was that if I did finish the trail I could look back at it and say “that was my lowest point.” and I finished.
-I failed but I picked myself back up.
+I decided to book the hotel for one more night and see how I feel the next day.
+I set up my camera and took a photo of myself to try to portray how I felt at that moment.
+My thought was that if I did finish the trail, I could look back at it and say, “that was my lowest point,” and I finished.
+I failed, but I picked myself back up.
 That’s why I photographed myself.

 It makes me really happy!
-But really sad too, at the same time.
-Going through my work and working on the book for it is exciting, knowing that I did something really great but it’s also really sad to know that it’s over.
-The trail is still really fresh and it will be interesting to see when the book is done how I look back on the photos.
-In a year… Ten years… I’ll always be proud of the work I did on the trail.
+But sad too, at the same time.
+Going through my work and working on the book for it is exciting, knowing that I did something great, but it’s also sad to know that it’s over.
+The trail is still really fresh, and it will be interesting to see when the book is done how I look back on the photos.
+In a year.
+Ten years.
+I’ll always be proud of the work I did on the trail.

 Yes.
-I have contributing writers and I’m doing profiles on some of the hikers.
-I really wanted to have other hikers included in it and not just my work.
+I have contributing writers, and I’m doing profiles on some of the hikers.
+I wanted to have other hikers included in it and not just my work.
 That’s stupid.
 I want it to feel like it wasn’t just me that did it and that we all came together to create it.
-There’s going to be little trail recipes and fun stuff in there but the tone of it will be more serious.
+There’s going to be little trail recipes and fun stuff in there, but the tone of it will be more serious.
 But silly too.
 It will be exactly like the trail.
 It’ll be funny and hilarious and outrageous sometimes.
-It will also be really deep and meaningful and very intimate.
+It will also be really deep and meaningful, and very intimate.

 I’m really excited too!

 I don’t know what the fuck I’m doing.
 Hahaha!
-I’m nervous as hell but I’m also really excited!
-It’s really thrilling!
+I’m nervous as hell, but I’m also really excited!
+It’s thrilling!
 I’m more afraid to do this than I was the trail.
 I think because I have something so large attached to me now and I got so used to living out of a backpack.
-It was so simple and now there’s a car payment and insurance and gas to get me places, so it’s going to be a lot different.
-I’m really exhilarated though about just being able to do what I want.
-What’s exciting about this in comparison to the trail is that on the trail you’re a slave to Canada.
+It was so simple, and now there’s a car payment and insurance and gas to get me places, so it’s going to be a lot different.
+I’m exhilarated just to be able to do what I want.
+What’s exciting about this in comparison to the trail is that, on the trail, you’re a slave to Canada.
 It doesn’t matter if you do 5 miles a day or 25.
 You still have to take the same route and cover the same distance.
 With the van, I have no clue where I will be in a month.
 I have no clue where this is going to take me.
 I think it’s the perfect thing to do after a thru-hike.
 I don’t feel like my reflection time is over.
-There’s a lot more to process and I think I’ll be inspired to do a lot more than Hiker Trash Vogue.
+There’s a lot more to process, and I think I’ll be inspired to do a lot more than Hiker Trash Vogue.
 I don’t want that to be the last great thing that I do.
 I want it to be the big thing I did to inspire the bigger things.

 I do too!

-Something more personal though, there's just something that’s different about me now… I feel like the trail ripped me open emotionally.
+Something more personal though, there's just something that’s different about me now.
+I feel like the trail ripped me open emotionally.
 I wasn’t like that before.
 I cry at everything now.
-It’s made me be much more open with people about how I feel about them.
-It’s become important and it’s also giving me even more inspiration.
+It’s made me much more open with people about how I feel about them.
+It’s become important, and it’s also giving me even more inspiration.

 Make sure that you follow Tommy along in his journeys and keep an eye out for his book this Spring 2019!